 I once had a Sunday I hated.
 Or rather, a Sunday that hated me.
 Sunday is a much more prominent figure in the society that I live in than I am — many people know its name and plan all sorts of things upon meeting it.
 So even if there were some kind of mutual hatred, Sunday is more entitled to have had initiated it.

 Even more true, it was a Sunday that love-hated me.
-Surely there is no rootless hate; a hate always springs out of somewhere that is rather nice.
-Like how most irremediable bitter outcomes started out with good intention, a Sunday’s intention cannot be better.
+Surely there is no rootless hate; a hate always springs out of somewhere that is rather benign.
+Like how most irremediably bitter outcomes started out with good intention, a Sunday’s intention cannot be better.
 In the morning it had appeared with every precious gift it got hold of: a promise of indolence, as much sunshine as a San Francisco-bound Sunday can offer, a breeze that had tried hard to carry a pleasant whiff, a right amount of people on the street that altogether presented a balanced score of neuroticism.

-And I appreciated it.
-But after a little while, the sheen of morningness faded, and by early afternoon the face of Sunday became tiresome to me, like a melodramatic friend.
+And I had appreciated it.
+But after a while, the sheen of morningness faded, and by early afternoon the face of Sunday became tiresome to me, like a melodramatic friend.
 And things went pretty bad pretty quickly from there.

 Looking back it is easy to admit that the cause of the downfall between me and Sunday is mine.
 I got greedy, possibly from having too good of a meeting with Saturday the day before and had raised the expectation too high.
 After all, all the joy and all the pain in the world are due to some mismatch of expectation and reality.